ml4ai/delphi/docs/grfn_spec.md

 two types can be expressed using the same attributes in their JSON attribute-value list (`<function_assign_spec>`), while the others (`<function_container_spec>`, `<function_loop_plate>`) require different attributes.
-So the means there are three specializations of the
+So this means there are three specializations of the
 \<function\_spec\>, one of which (`<function_assign_spec>`) will be used for two function types.: